neurosymbolic-mdps/neurosymbolic-mdps.github.io/index.md

         Your browser does not support the video tag.
     </video>
     <figcaption>
         <b>Figure 3:</b> The agent collects high-dimensional observations.
-MSA representations are learned through these transitions.
-Abstract states are constructed and refined until the desired threshold is met.
-Planning can then take place over this graph using planners ranging from value iteration to classical planners.
+MSA representations&mdash;in this case, we set them to 2-dimensional vectors&mdash;are learned through these transitions.
+Then, abstract states are constructed and iteratively refined until the desired threshold is met.
+The result is an abstract MDP, constructed in a principled way while leveraging the power of neural nets.
+Planning can now take place over this abstract MDP using planners ranging from value iteration to classical planners.
     </figcaption>
 </figure>